January 14, 2020

 Recommendation

-If you want a fancier version of Cuisinart Multiclad Pro (for a higher price), the French Classic is the way to go.
-Or if you want to buy an affordable set that's not made in China, French Classic is a great option.
+If you want a fancier version of Cuisinart Multiclad Pro or a set not made in China, the French Classic is the way to go.

 Cuisinart Cookware Review (Clad Stainless)